Ras al-Khaimah: Law of Offshore

 Further, the conversion, depositing or transference of proceeds, for the purpose of concealing or disguising the illicit origin of such proceeds will be considered as a crime under the Act.

-The law provides for jail terms of up to seven years and a fine ranging from AED2,000 to AED1 million, or both, in addition to freezing of property, depending on the nature of the crime.
+Punishments may be imprisonment for up to seven years and/or a fine ranging from Dh2,000 to Dh1 million; in addition, property may be frozen, depending on the nature of the crime.

 The Federal Law on Criminalisation of Laundering of Property Derived from Unlawful Activity defines money laundering as any act involving transfer, conversion or deposit of property, or concealment or disguise of their true nature, knowing that such property is derived from any of the offences stated in Article 2: